Veterans’ Mortgage Life Insurance (VMLI)

-You may be eligible for VMLI if you meet all of the requirements listed below.
+You may be eligible for VMLI if you meet all of these requirements.

-- Have a severe disability that we’ve concluded was caused—or made worse—by your service, and
+- You have a severe disability that we’ve concluded was caused—or made worse—by your service, and

-- Received a Specially Adapted Housing (SAH) grant to buy, build, or make changes (like installing ramps or widening doorways) to a home so you can live more independently, and
+- You received a Specially Adapted Housing (SAH) grant to buy, build, or make changes (like installing ramps or widening doorways) to a home so you can live more independently, and

-- Have the title of the home, and
+- You have the title of the home, and

-- Have a mortgage on the home, and
+- You have a mortgage on the home, and

 - Service members